rachsmithcodes/rachsmith.com/src/content/notes/school-shoes.md

 ---
 title: School shoes
 slug: school-shoes
-added: 2023-01-09 06:33
+added: 2023-01-08T20:33:00.000Z
-updated: 2023-01-09 06:33
+updated: 2023-01-08T20:33:00.000Z
-tags: [mothering]
+excerpt: >-
-excerpt: My oldest kid is starting school this year.
+  My oldest kid is starting school this year.
 As Andy and I have pretty flexible remote work schedules, this is the first time we've had a real deadline as to when have to be somewhere on a weekday morning.
 publish: true
+tags:
+  - mothering
 ---

 My oldest kid is starting school this year.
 As Andy and I have pretty flexible remote work schedules, this is the first time we've had a real deadline as to when have to be somewhere on a weekday morning.
 It isn't like childcare where the drop off can happen any time before 9.
 So we're coming up with a before-school routine to try and minimize "running late" stress that will crop up with this new schedule.